The Benefits of Having Diverse Survey Respondents

 based on characteristics such as demographics, location, interests, and behavior.

-Having the right survey respondents helps ensure that the survey results are actionable and relevant.
+Having the right survey respondents helps ensure the survey results are actionable and relevant.

 It also helps ensure that the data collected is accurate.